Sampler-App-Sweden/Brand-Organizer-Matching-Platform/docs/EMAILJS_SETUP.md

 WHERE tablename = 'support_tickets' AND cmd = 'INSERT';
 ```

-You should see: `{authenticated}` in the roles column.
+You should see: `{anon,authenticated}` in the roles column.

-**Note:** Users must be logged in to submit support tickets.
-If you want to allow anonymous users, change `TO authenticated` to `TO anon, authenticated`.
+**Note:** This allows anyone (logged in or not) to submit support tickets.
+If you want to restrict to only logged-in users, change `TO anon, authenticated` to `TO authenticated`.

 ## Troubleshooting